 Russian Pickles and Preserves

-Russian cuisine couldn’t exist without pickles and other preserves.
+Russian food couldn’t exist without pickles and other preserves.
 Their tangy flavors decorated tables, increased appetites, and added new tastes to nearly any dish.
 Russian pickles and preserves arose from the need to preserve food throughout the long winters, in the days before refrigeration.
 This is also why many recipes included lots of preserved ingredients, as pickles could be eaten on their own and added to soups, salads, and sauces.
 Plus, jams were essential when drinking tea on a cold winter day.
 Russian cuisine was not just about the dishes on the table, but about gathering with friends and neighbors around the samovar and enjoying a host’s own jams, made from homegrown fruits and vegetables.

 Salting and Brining